 You can select from many blends and depending on your choice and how you like your coffee, Jackie will grind the beans fresh and prepare you a coffee using a method that suits best.
 Love this place for the coffee but most of all for what the people are striving to achieve – “…investing all profits to fund local children’s sanitary education and clean water projects in Laos.”
 This is a Philanthropic coffee roaster and cafe.

 Five nights in Pakse, so stayed in a couple of places:

-- Alisa Guest House (13th Southern Road) – Close to the city centre and about a 15-minute walk to the Mekong.
-This fairly newish (or recently renovated) guesthouse is spotless, couldn’t fault our good-sized tiled room, except no wi-fi on 3rd floor (good in public area at reception); good AC, hot shower, and comfy large bed, TV, fridge.
+- Alisa Guest House (13th Southern Road) – Close to the city centre and about a 15-minute walk to the Mekong, this fairly newish (or recently renovated) guesthouse is spotless.
+I couldn’t fault our good-sized tiled room, except no wi-fi on 3rd floor (good in public area at reception).
+Great AC, hot shower, and comfy large bed, TV, and fridge.
 Room is serviced daily and small bottled water provided.
 Didn’t get much response from the staff except when I was summoned to reception at around 12pm on the second day.
 They mucked up something as they asked me to pay for the second night.
-After explaining several times we’d paid for 2 nights, the lady still didn’t believe me and wanted to see our Agoda confirmation email.
-Once sighted, she was very apologetic – mistakes happen but a good rule is always have your booking confirmation at hand!
+After explaining several times we already paid for 2 nights, the lady still didn’t believe me and wanted to see our Agoda confirmation email.
+Once sighted, she was very apologetic – mistakes happen but a good rule is always have your booking confirmation at hand.

 - Phi Dao Hotel (No.125, 13 Road, Ban Phathana Lakmuang) – The newer part of the hotel is more expensive but the older part (our room) was much cheaper; no breakfast provided.